goldlabelapps/aki/README.md

 ## AKI° Abgeschottete künstliche Intelligenz (Air-gapped AI)

-AKI° is an open-source document assistant designed to help comply with legal and regulatory requirements when working with sensitive documents.
+AKI° is an Open Source document assistant designed to help comply with legal and regulatory requirements when working with sensitive documents.

 By running all AI processing locally, AKI° ensures that confidential files and prompts never leave your device—helping you avoid accidental data leaks and stay on the right side of the law (e.g., GDPR, attorney-client privilege, or other professional secrecy obligations).